-Passenger anxiety (the lack of control associated with not actually driving the plane yourself) is the most common answer.
-The difficulty of trusting a pilot and his competency at the controls of a man-made machine for which you do not know the build quality is a frightening thought.
+Passenger anxiety, lack of control associated with not actually driving the plane oneself, is often a part of the problem.
+The difficulty of trusting a pilot and his or her competency at the controls of a man-made machine can be a frightening thought.

 Recently the fear of terrorism has been added to the list.
 Clearly, there are a lot of factors at play to make one feel uneasy.